Liquid-Labs/ld-cli/README.md

 ### Command sequence and parameters

 Each liq command consists of a command sequence and zero or more parameters.
 The command sequence and parameters are separated by '--'.
 Parameters are in the form of `X=Y`.
-A bear parameter `X` is equivalent to `X=true`.
+A bare parameter `X` is equivalent to `X=true`.
 E.g.:
 ```bash
 liq work save -- summary='Fixed null pointer' dirtyOK
 #   |---v---| || |--------------v-----------| |--v--|